yarml/Writeups/GoogleCTF2022/Hardware-Weather/README.md

 p = remote('weather.2022.ctfcompetition.com',1337)
 ```
-All we need to do now, is make a dummy read operation and if we do not get
-an error then the port is valid.
-We could've used 0 for the request length
+.
+We could've used 0 for the request length and do as the datasheet says
-and do as the datasheet says *a ping*, but the program will refuse a value
+*a ping*, but the program will refuse a value of 0, so instead we just
-of 0, so instead we just send 1 as request length.
+send 1 as request length.

 ```py
 def print_all_valid_i2c_ports():